SmithEcophysLab/biol43165316_fall2023/lecture_notes/notes_10.19.2023.md

 	- lead: Zinny

 ## Homework
-- Read chapter 12 of textbook.
+- Read chapter 12 of textbook and write feedback (summary + 2 questions).
 The full citation and link can be found in the [readings](../readings) folder.
 - Work on literature reviews (due: December 5)